Southgate Medical has all COVID-19 vaccinations available to the following groups (must have current Medicare card)

 The Moderna vaccine

 is an mRNA vaccine similar to Pfizer.
-It is currently being administered succesfully in the UK, the USA and the European Union.
+It is currently being administered successfully in the UK, the USA and the European Union.
 According to data from the USA, the Moderna vaccine has an efficacy rate of 94.1% after two doses 28 days apart.
 Common side effects reported include localised pain, redness and swelling.
 Australia has secured 25 million doses of the Moderna vaccine.

 The Novovax vaccine